TAWess/VHRL-ontology/README.md

-# VHRL-ontology
+# VHRL - Ontologies

-In this repository is stored the code for the ontologies created in the paper 'Knowledge Representation for a Human Rights Chatbot'.
-Three ontologies were created, each representing one iteration of the ontology design pattern.
-The ontologies were created in Protègè and are stored in the OWL syntax.
+This repository stores the ontologies that were created in the Bachelor's thesis named 'Knowledge Representation for a Human Rights Chatbot'.
+This thesis was written as a part of the Virtual Human Rights Lawyer project.
+The three ontology files present in this repository represent the three design iterations.
+The ontologies were created using Protègè and are stored in the OWL format.